lab11/energy-storage-testing/README.md

-Our group has written briefly about the differences between tantalum and ceramic capacitors for energy harvesting nodes in the past in this [paper](https://web.eecs.umich.edu/~prabal/pubs/papers/yerva12grafting.pdf), however we are struggling to confirm these results.
+Our group has written briefly about the differences between tantalum and ceramic capacitors for energy harvesting nodes in the past in this [paper](https://web.eecs.umich.edu/~prabal/pubs/papers/yerva12grafting.pdf), and we are confirming these results.